Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

 Spark is an open-source analytics engine designed to process large volumes of data.
 It gives users a unified interface for programming whole clusters using data parallelism and fault tolerance.
 Kubernetes is an open-source container-orchestration platform that automates computer application deployment, scaling, and management.

-Think of Apache Spark on Kubernetes as this: Spark provides the computing framework, while Kubernetes manages the cluster.
+Think of Spark on Kubernetes as this: Spark provides the computing framework, while Kubernetes manages the cluster.
 Kubernetes provides users with a sort of operating system for managing multiple clusters.
 As a result, this technology delivers superior cluster use and allocation flexibility, which translates to massive cost savings.

 graphic

-Should You Run Spark on K8s?
+Should You Run Spark on Kubernetes?

 There’s no Spark vs Kubernetes debate.
-We recommend enterprises to deploy Spark on Kubernetes because it’s the more logical and practical approach compared to running Spark on YARN.
-For one, Spark K8s environments don’t have YARN’s limitations.
+We recommend enterprises deploy Spark on Kubernetes because it’s the more logical and practical approach compared to running Spark on YARN.
+For one, Spark on Kubernetes environments don’t have YARN’s limitations.
 YARN’s clusters are complex and consume more compute resources than are needed for a job.
 Plus, users need to create and tear down clusters for every job in YARN.
 Not only does this setup waste a lot of resources, which translates to more costs, but it also results in inefficient task management.

-On the other hand, Kubernetes has exploded in the big data scene and touched almost every enterprise technology, including Spark.
+On the other hand, Kubernetes has exploded in the big data analytics scene and touched almost every enterprise technology, including Spark.
 With its growing prevalence and ubiquity, as well as the rapid expansion of its user community, Kubernetes is set to replace YARN as the world’s main big data processing engine.

-Is there merit to a Spark vs Kubernetes argument?
+Is there merit to a Spark vs. Kubernetes argument?
 Recent trends suggest we are heading in that direction.

 Various Spark users are pointing out the advantages of running Spark jobs on Kubernetes over YARN.
 For one, it’s not difficult to deploy Spark applications into an organization’s existing Kubernetes infrastructure.
 This results in the fast and seamless alignment of the efforts and goals across multiple software delivery teams.

-Does Spark Run on Kubernetes?
+How Does Spark Run on Kubernetes?

-Yes.
 When you run Spark on Kubernetes, Spark generates a Spark driver running internally in a Kubernetes pod.
 The driver then creates executors, which operate within Kubernetes pods, connect to them, and implement the application code.

 Once the application is completed, the executor pods terminate.
 These are then cleaned up, but the driver pod continues to log and persist in a “completed” state in the Kubernetes API.
 It remains that way until it’s eventually garbage that’s either collected or manually cleaned up.